buppyio/bpy/doc/bpy.1.md

 ```

 Next setup the remote server data is going to be stored in.
 It requires
-the bpy binary installed on your server, and passwordless ssh access to your
+the bpy binary installed on your remote server, and a way to establish a connection
-server.
+to the bpy remote command.
+Here we use ssh.
 ```
-export BPY_REMOTE="ssh://yourserver/home/youruser/bpydata"
+export BPY_REMOTE_CMD="ssh $YOURSERVER bpy remote /home/youruser/bpydata"
 ```

 Finally, store a backup into the 'default' ref